-• For students who do not achieve entry to university in Year 13 Canterbury University has a Foundation Course (CUP) for non-international students.
+For students who do not achieve entry to university in Year 13 University of Canterbury has a Foundation Course UC Foundation.

 In addition to gaining a university entrance qualification, students need to meet specific criteria.
 A rank score has been introduced to raise the bar and this is different for each faculty/programme.
-This is called GES (Guaranteed Entry Score) or RES (Rank Entry Score).
+This is called GES (Guaranteed Entry Score) or RES (Rank Entry Score) and is used in some courses, in some universities.